What requirements must fresh fruit or vegetables comply with to be allowed on the European market?

 - Table grapes

-- the general marketing standards (GMS) in Annex I, Part A of EU Regulation No 543/2011; or
+Fruits and vegetables not covered by specific marketing standards should comply with the general marketing standards (GMS) in Annex I, Part A of EU Regulation No 543/2011 or with the applicable United Nations Economic Commission for Europe (UNECE) standard.

 Tips:

-- Check out the Codex Alimentarius published by the Food and Agriculture Organization (FAO) to find additional marketing standards for fresh fruits and vegetables.
+- Check out the Codex Alimentarius published by the Food and Agriculture Organization (FAO) to find additional marketing standards for fresh fruit and vegetables.

 Control of food imported in the European Union

-- Identity to ensure that the consignment corresponds to the certificate;
+- Identity checks to ensure that the consignment corresponds with certification;

-- Inspection to ensure that the consignment is free from harmful organisms.
+- Inspections to ensure that consignments are free from harmful organisms.

 EU countries collect a fee for the documentary, identity and plant health checks, to be paid by the importer or their customs representative.
 This fee is usually settled with the account of sales and final payment of the buyer.

-For importers of fresh fruit and vegetables, the traceability of products is compulsory.
-To fulfil this obligation, you must document the sources of your product, and be able to hand over proof of origin for all fruits and vegetables.
+To fulfil these obligations, you must document the sources of your product and be able to provide proof of origin for all fruits and vegetables.
 Proof of origin is also necessary for importers to get beneficiary tariffs that are common for imports from developing countries with a Generalised Scheme of Preferences (GSP).

-Figure 1: Label of oranges with traceability code
+Figure 1: Label with a traceability code on a pack of oranges

 Tips: